- Home

 Foreign Investment Magnet

-Saudi Arabia attracted SAR 54.4 billion (USD 14.5 billion) of foreign direct investment in just the first nine months of 2024, indicating its appeal in global businesses.
+Saudi Arabia attracted SAR 54.4 billion (USD 14.5 billion) of foreign direct investment in the first nine months of 2024 alone, reflecting its growing appeal to global businesses.

 Business Expansion in Saudi Arabia: Guide for Foreign and GCC Nationals

-Saudi Arabia supports a variety of business expansion models and has its own process and requirements.
-Whether you are expanding an existing business, bringing a GCC-owned business or starting a business in Saudi Arabia as a GCC national, here’s how to set up a company in Saudi Arabia:
+Saudi Arabia supports a variety of business expansion models, each with its own process and requirements.
+Whether you are expanding an existing business, bringing a GCC-owned business, or starting a business in Saudi Arabia as a GCC national, here is how to set up a company in the Kingdom:

 Foreign companies looking to expand into Saudi Arabia can set up a branch office or subsidiary.
 The process involves:

 Many sectors allow for 100% foreign ownership with the right approvals.
-The process is meant to make the entry easy but careful attention is needed to documentation and compliance are required for a successful setup.
+The process is designed to make entry straightforward, but careful attention to documentation and compliance is required for a successful setup.

-Expanding an existing business to Saudi Arabia owned by GCC citizens
+Expanding an Existing GCC-Owned Business to Saudi Arabia

-It is easier for Businesses completely owned by GCC nationals to enter the Saudi market.
+Businesses completely owned by GCC nationals can enter the Saudi market more quickly.
 The process involves:

-GCC nationals starting a business in Saudi Arabia
+GCC Nationals Starting a New Business in Saudi Arabia

-GCC nationals looking to set up a new business in Saudi Arabia get the same rights as Saudi citizens.
+GCC nationals looking to set up a new business in Saudi Arabia receive the same rights as Saudi citizens.
 The process involves:

 Key Regulatory Authorities Involved in Business Setup in Saudi Arabia

-Starting a business in Saudi Arabia requires working with key government agencies that assist in regulating and supporting your company
+Starting a business in Saudi Arabia requires working with key government agencies that regulate and support company operations:

 This is the starting point for foreign investors.
-MISA issues the necessary investment license that allows 100% foreign ownership in many sectors.
-This license gives you the legal right to operate and access government benefits.
+MISA issues the necessary investment licence that allows 100% foreign ownership in many sectors.
+It grants the investor profile needed to start operations in the Kingdom.

-In charge of company registration and issuing commercial registration (CR).
-MC makes sure that your business adheres to Saudi commercial laws and manages trade licensing.
+In charge of company registration and issuing Commercial Registration (CR).
+The Ministry of Commerce ensures that businesses adhere to Saudi commercial laws and manages trade licensing.

 Responsible for developing and managing industrial cities and technology zones.
 Modon provides infrastructure, land, and facilities for manufacturing and logistics companies, supporting investors in setting up operations within specialised industrial areas.

-Manages all tax-related matters in Saudi Arabia, such as corporate tax, value-added tax (VAT), zakat, and customs duties, ensuring your company fulfils tax requirements.
+Manages all tax-related matters in Saudi Arabia, including corporate tax, VAT, zakat, and customs duties, ensuring that companies fulfil their tax requirements.

 How Our Expertise Benefits Your Business?